What You Need To Know About Sustainability Statements

 Why You Need A Sustainability Statement

-However, a local authority may also request Sustainability Statements in other circumstances.
+A local authority may also request Sustainability Statements in other circumstances.
 For example, this is especially the case with large-scale developments.

 How Are Sustainability Statements Done?